Eugen Schiffer: Early life

-Eugen Schiffer was born in Breslau in the Prussian Province of Silesia on 14 February 1860 as the son of Bernhard Schiffer (1830–1900, a merchant) and his wife Mathilde (1832–88, née Kassel).
+Eugen Schiffer was born in Breslau in the Prussian Province of Silesia on 14 February 1860 as the son of Bernhard Schiffer (1830–1900, a merchant) and his wife Mathilde (1832–1888, née Kassel).
 Schiffer graduated from the Elisabeth-Gymnasium in Breslau with the Abitur and went on to study law at Breslau, Leipzig and Tübingen.
-He entered the Prussian judicial service in 1880 and after positions in Zabrze (Upper Silesia) and Magdeburg became Kammergerichtsrat in Berlin in 1906.
+He entered the Prussian judicial service in 1880 and after positions in Zabrze (Upper Silesia) and Magdeburg, became Kammergerichtsrat in Berlin in 1906.
 In 1910, Schiffer was promoted to Oberverwaltungsgerichtsrat.

 In 1888, Schiffer married Bertha (1858-1919, née Buttermilch).
 They had two daughters (Mathilde, born in 1889, married Waldemar Koch in 1933) and a son.
 In 1896, the Jewish Schiffer converted to Protestantism.

 Political career

 German Empire

-During the First World War, Schiffer was an adviser to General Wilhelm Groener and was in charge of the law department at the War Ministry.
+During World War I, Schiffer was an adviser to General Wilhelm Groener and was in charge of the law department at the War Ministry.
 In October 1917, he became Unterstaatssekretär (Undersecretary) at the Reichsschatzamt (Treasury).
 At the same time, Schiffer was a delegate to the lower chamber of the Prussian diet for the National Liberal Party (1903-1918) and a member of the Reichstag from 1912 to 1917.
 His oratory skills, support from big industry and his ambitious nature made him a well known deputy.
-He was in favor of strengthening the power of the parliament but as a monarchist opposed the revolution.
+He was in favor of strengthening the power of the parliament, but as a monarchist, opposed the revolution.